After Qualifying as a CA(SA) I Started My Career in a Startup (Not MNC). Was It Worth It?

 - It allows you to broaden your commercial acumen in business.

-- Unlike bigger organisations, your role and responsibilities are unlikely to be limited to only a finance function.
+- Unlike bigger organizations, your role and responsibilities are unlikely to be limited to only a finance function.
 This helped grow my operational, commercial, and strategic skillset in business.
 Examples of this include implementing CSI strategies, HR strategies, technology implementations, process improvements, etc.

 - Your impact as a leader is also a lot more notable, and therefore understanding your role and the effect/impact it has on other individuals is critical.